 Withdrawing from Residence, Before Move-In Day

 If you have submitted a completed residence application, paid the deposit, and you are guaranteed residence, you are defined as being in residence.
-If you wish to withdraw from residence, you will forfeit all or part of the residence deposit depending on the date the written notice of cancellation is received in the Residence Admissions Office.
+If you wish to withdraw from residence before move-in, you will forfeit all or part of the residence deposit depending on the date the written notice of cancellation is received in the Residence Admissions Office.

 |Date Written Cancellation Received||Deposit Refund|